Voyage of the Damned (Doctor Who): Music

+Promotion

+Minogue posed with a Dalek in an exclusive photo shoot for Doctor Who Magazine promoting "Voyage of the Damned".
+The shoot paid homage to actress Katy Manning's (who portrayed Jo Grant) famous nude photo shoot with a Dalek.
+Tenth Doctor actor David Tennant interviewed Minogue about her role as Astrid Peth on BBC Radio 2 in X-Amining Kylie first broadcast on 27 November 2007.
+Lengthier discussion about her involvement in "Voyage of the Damned" was included in the extended repeat of X-Amining Kylie, entitled Re-X-Amining Kylie, broadcast on Boxing Day 2007.
+It was leaked to The Sun and other media outlets that Astrid would kiss the Doctor.

 Broadcast and reception

 Broadcast

 Overnight figures estimated that the episode's Christmas Day broadcast was watched by 12.2 million viewers.
 The final viewing figures were 13.31 million viewers with a peak of 13.8 million, the second highest audience for any programme during 2007: the episode of BBC soap EastEnders which aired after "Voyage of the Damned" was watched by 13.9 million viewers.
 The viewing figure is the highest for the new series, exceeding the previous record set by "Rose".
 The figure is also the highest for Doctor Who overall since 1979, specifically, the final episode of "City of Death".
 The episode's Appreciation Index rating was 86 ("excellent"), above the average score of 77 for drama programmes, and was the highest Index rating for any programme shown on terrestrial television on Christmas Day.

 Although not filmed in HD, the BBC aired it on BBC One HD, Wednesday 29 December 2010, having up-scaled the programme to HD and also including Dolby Surround sound.
 This is the first Doctor Who episode, filmed in SD, to have been up-scaled to HD for broadcast on television, and the second episode, overall, to be up-scaled from SD to HD, the first being the 2008 Christmas Special, "The Next Doctor", for the Blu-ray release of the Complete Specials Boxset.
 This special first aired in Canada on Space in April 2010.